framely/community/docs/guide/glossary.md

 - **Clone**: Clone is another way of reuse.
 Instead of build chatbot from empty slate, one start from exist chatbot by clone it.

-- **Inherit**: We support inherit/implement on frames and intents, so that we can reuse behavior by adding to existing frame instead of building frame from scratch.
+- **Inherit**: We support inherit/implement on frames and skills, so that we can reuse behavior by adding to existing frame instead of building frame from scratch.

 - **Compose**: We can use frame as slot of larger frame, to get bigger and bigger behavior.